Dear Church: Why I'm Not There This Easter...

 I won’t read that same passage of Scripture.

-I won’t put on my Easter dress that I picked out last week, just for the occasion.
+I won’t put on my Easter dress that I picked out last week,

 It’s always the same.